vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 ---
-title: How do I pilot and deploy Microsoft Defender for Identity>
+title: How do I pilot and deploy Microsoft Defender for Identity
-description: How to pilot and deploy Microsoft Defender for Identity in your production Microsoft 365 tenant. search.appverid: met150 ms.service: defender-xdr f1.keywords:
+description: Learn how to pilot and deploy Microsoft Defender for Identity as part of Microsoft Defender XDR to enhance your organization's security posture. search.appverid: met150 ms.service: defender-xdr f1.keywords: